haideralp/CI-CD/README.md

 ## Creating Jenkins Jobs

-    - Create new job by selectiong New Item on Jenkins Board.
+    - Creat new job by selecting **New Item** on jenkin's dashboard.
-    - Enter name of job and select freestyle project as the option and proceed by clicking ok.
+    - Enter name of job and select **freestyle project** as the option and proceed by clicking OK.
-    - Generate the following Jobs:
+    - Generate the following jobs:

-        * Continuous Integration
+    -
-        * Merging (Dev to Main)
+        - Continous Integration
-        * Continuous Delivery
+        - Mergin (Dev to Main)
-        * Continous Deployment
+        - Continous Delivery (Manual Starting App)
-        * DB_HOST Configruation
+        - Continour Deployment (Automating deployment of APP)

 ## First Job - Continuous Integration

 - General Configs as below: